-A while back I read an article by and about a woodworker who worked with hand tools only- he discussed the work and the work environment-quiet and relatively dust-free, listening to the sound of shavings coming off a board and out of the plane, rather than the roar and whine of machines, without fine dust piling up on everything.
+A while back I read an article by a woodworker who worked with hand tools only- he discussed the work and the work environment-quiet and relatively dust-free, listening to the sound of shavings coming off a board and out of the plane, rather than the roar and whine of machines, without fine dust piling up on everything.
 Working in that kind of environment and in that way appealed to me, and I spent some time thinking seriously about the possibility of making the switch to working exclusively with hand tools.

 Later I read about a chair maker who works in a small one-man shop using primarily hand tools- a band saw being his only machine.
 He seemed relaxed about the whole endeavor, and his situation looked promising.
 At the same time I was having a real problem with dust, and since I work in an urban environment, and loud noise is a problem for my neighbors, I decided to turn off the machines and give the hand tool idea a go.
 This was the first attempt, and it was difficult to commit while the power tools were close at hand, and I was unable to make the switch.

 It is important to note that even when I was using machine tools, much of my work was done with hand tools- joinery, planing and scraping, fitting, beading, carving- while the milling and dimensioning were done with the help of machines.

 The final push occurred while I was teaching machine tool classes.
 Machine tools are wonderful when they are maintained and tuned, and as one of three instructors I knew that at least part of the job of maintaining and tuning the tools would fall to me.
 I never enjoyed maintaining and tuning my own power tools, so the idea of tuning tools that students and other instructors would use didn't appeal to me.